 York County WCO Shawn Musser reports that a man was cited for hunting over bait.
 This occurred on State Game Lands 83.
 “What makes this more disheartening is the fact that he had his daughter, a junior hunter, with him” Musser said.
 “It’s bad enough when someone breaks the law, its worse when they teach those habits to the young hunters coming along.”

-Huntingdon County WCO Amy Nabozny recently held a Hunter-Trapper Education class in the northern Huntingdon area.
-The class was hosted by Standing Stone Creek Sportsmen’s Association and there were a total of 46 successful graduates from the class.
+Huntingdon County WCO Amy Nabozny recently held a Hunter-Trapper Education class in the Northern Huntingdon area.
+The class was hosted by Twin Creeks Ambulance and there were a total of 29 successful graduates from the class.

 Blair and Huntingdon counties LMO Chris Skipper reports that with the hunting seasons at hand, seasonally opened roads are located throughout the state game lands.
 Hunters are reminded to be courteous to other drivers, and to keep vehicles out of fields and other areas closed to motorized vehicles.

 Cumberland County WCO Tim Wenrich reports he apprehended three individuals for using/possessing a controlled substance and paraphernalia on State Game Lands 170.
 Charges are pending.

 Bedford County WCO Salvadore Zaffuto reports that an Everett man has been charged with having illegal bear parts without first obtaining a valid permit.
 The individual had picked up a road-killed bear, and took it to work to show it off and remove parts of the bear for keepsakes.